-How to Wabi Sabi Your Home: the Philosophy of Imperfec
+How to Wabi Sabi Your Home: Philosophy of Imperfection

 Robyn Griggs Lawrence is the former editor-in-chief of Natural Home.
 One of the things she loved about her old job was visiting amazing houses to feature in the magazine.
 But there was a downside to all of that fabulousness.
 “I’d go back to my own very nice house and feel that it was less than perfect,” she says.